Comparisons12 min read

 Integrations

 Coinbase integrates with TurboTax, CoinTracker, Koinly, and most major crypto tax tools.
 Their API is well-documented.
-Coinbase Wallet connects to hundreds of DeFi protocols, and the platform works seamlessly with PayPal, Apple Pay, and Google Pay for purchases.
+Coinbase Wallet connects to hundreds of DeFi protocols.
+The platform works smoothly with PayPal, Apple Pay, and Google Pay for purchases.

-Binance.US has decent API access for traders running bots, but the third-party integration ecosystem is noticeably thinner.
-Tax reporting integrations technically exist but honestly feel like an afterthought compared to what Coinbase offers.
+Binance.US has solid API access for traders running bots, but the third-party integration world is noticeably thinner.
+Tax reporting integrations technically exist but honestly feel like an afterthought compared to Coinbase.

 Edge: Coinbase